corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/http-named-query-api.md

 section_menu: corda-5-dev-preview
 ---

-We have exposed the [Query API](../query-api) as part of the HTTP-RPC Persistence API.
+In the Corda 5 Developer Preview, the [Query API](query-api.md) is exposed as part of the HTTP-RPC Persistence API.
 It allows users to invoke named-queries via HTTP requests and receive results marshalled to JSON.

-The HTTP Named Query API can be invoked by sending a HTTP `POST` request to the `https://{host}:{port}/persistence/query` endpoint.
+You can invoke the HTTP Named Query API by sending an HTTP `POST` request to the `https://{host}:{port}/persistence/query` endpoint.
 The request requires a body payload containing a `RpcNamedQueryRequest` and a `DurableStreamContext`.

-The native [HTTP-RPC Client](../../../../rpc-and-node-interaction/docs/http-rpc/developer/java-client/) `HttpRpcClient` can be used to instantiate a durable stream and poll for results.
+The native [HTTP-RPC Client](../../nodes/developing/http-rpc-client.md) `HttpRpcClient` can be used to instantiate a durable stream and poll for results.

 The API can also be manually invoked via a CURL request or the Swagger UI.